Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”

-This principle is incorporated in an agile team in the form of Agile Retrospective meetings.
+This principle is incorporated into an agile team in the form of Agile Retrospective meetings.
+Let’s look at it in detail.

 Recommended read => 6 Most Common Reasons You Should Adopt Agile in Your Organization